gioadorno/gitclean-bash/README.md

 ```
 ./clean.sh dashboard-feature
 ```
-Does both the rebase and reset functionality
+Will perform both the Rebase and Reset